-Some Causes of Mediastinal Masses in Children
+Some Causes of Mediastinal Masses in Adults

 Many mediastinal masses are asymptomatic.
 In general, malignant lesions and masses in children are much more likely to cause symptoms.
 The most common symptoms are chest pain and weight loss.
-Lymphomas may manifest with fever and weight loss.
-In children, mediastinal masses are more likely to cause tracheobronchial compression and stridor or symptoms of recurrent bronchitis or pneumonia.
+Lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more may manifest with fever and weight loss.

 Mediastinal masses are most often incidentally discovered on chest x-ray or other imaging tests during an examination for chest symptoms.
 Additional diagnostic testing, usually imaging and biopsy, is indicated to determine etiology.

 CT with IV contrast is the most valuable imaging technique.
 With thoracic CT, normal variants and benign tumors, such as fat- and fluid-filled cysts, can be distinguished from other processes.
 An MRI is done if the structure is cystic.
 MRI may be useful in determining whether the mass is compressing or invading adjacent structures.